fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 # To have more confidence

-- Evaluate the test coverage (simplecov) and maybe increase the test coverage
+- Evaluate the test coverage (simplecov) and increase the test coverage if necessary

 - Be careful with stubbed tests